||Indian River Land Trust is established in Vero Beach, FL

 ||August 2010 Historic Quay Dock Road – purchased a 4 acre waterfront property.
 Planning future kayak launch for IRLT members and guests.

-November 2010 Completed the purchase of a 47-acre high salt marsh and mangrove swamp with a 1/4 mile of lagoon frontage adjacent to the Spoonbill Marsh conservation area.
+November 2010 completed the purchase of Winter Beach Salt Marsh a 47-acre high salt marsh and mangrove swamp with a ¼ mile of lagoon frontage adjacent to the Spoonbill Marsh conservation area.
 This acquisition doubles the protected area available to dozen of species of wading birds such as the threatened Roseate Spoonbill and Wood Stork.

 ||Purchased our largest pieces of conservation property in our 20 year history.